briHalterman/Treehouse/README.md

 This repo is for all my course files completed through teamtreehouse.com

-Checkout my Treehouse profile - https://teamtreehouse.com/profiles/brihalterman
+Also, checkout my Treehouse profile - https://teamtreehouse.com/profiles/brihalterman